 Jacqueline A. Chorn, Ph.D.

-Jacqueline conducts research to support expert testimony in a variety of cases including trademark and trade dress infringement, false and deceptive advertising, and class action matters.
-She also conducts research to substantiate advertising claims related to product preference and taste tests.
+Jacqueline Chorn is an associate principal for the Litigation Support practice at Applied Marketing Science (AMS), where she is responsible for the delivery of research that supports expert testimony in a variety of civil cases (e.g., trademark and trade dress infringement, false and deceptive advertising, and class action matters).
+Jacqueline also conducts research to substantiate advertising claims for consumer product testing and taste tests.

 Jacqueline holds a B.A. in psychology from the University of Kansas, and a M.A. and Ph.D. in psychology from the Graduate Center at the City University of New York.